"It's The 'Bill Clinton' Of Cities": Traveling Bankers Stunned By San Fran's Squalor - California Political Review

 As the head of one pharmaceutical association told Bloomberg, visitors complaints about the overpriced hotel rooms and street-side squalor get worse every year.

-“It comes up with our members every year,” said Steve Ubl, chief executive officer of the Pharmaceutical Research and Manufacturers of America, which represents the world’s largest drugmakers.
+“It comes up with our members every year,” said Steve Ubl, chief executive officer of the Pharmaceutical Research and Manufacturers of America, which represents the world?s largest drugmakers.
 “It gets worse and worse in terms of concentration and cost.
-It’s outrageous.”
+It?s outrageous.”

 Health Care Is Going Through a Digital Revolution, Providence St. Joseph CEO Says